 Steles Of The Sky is the sequel to Shattered Pillars – one of the best books I read in 2015 – and the last book of the Eternal Sky trilogy.
 Together they form one long story that needs to be read in order.
 It is set on something “resembling the steppes, deserts and mountain ranges of Eurasia after the death of Genghis Khan” I wrote in the review of Range Of Ghosts, but that needs a caveat: Steles features a riffle, and that adds a bit of 19th century flavor.
 This one riffle doesn’t appear out of place at all, and that fact that it’s even in the book shows Bear’s willingness to take a chance, and her restraint too.
 In the hands of a lesser writer, the riffle might have turned entire chapters of the book into something steampunkish, out of the fashionable need to explicitely blend genres.

 It’s always a thrill when the second book you read of an author turns out to be as good as the first.
 Thrilling, but sometimes daunting too, since it usually means my TBR-pile grows with a substantial number of titles.
-26, in the case of Elizabeth Bear.
+Could be 26, in the case of Elizabeth Bear.
 Shattered Pillars is even better than Range of Ghosts, the book it is a sequel to.

 That’s not only because it’s not the first of a trilogy, and as such doesn’t suffer from having to set up things.
 So yes, as a reader you know the characters better, and you’re more immersed in the world from the onset.
 But it’s also because this second book of The Eternal Sky pays more attention to the emotions of the characters, has a broader setting and generally tells a more adventurous story – including a handful of exciting, original action scenes.
 It’s also darker: the blood magic of Al-Sepehr provides for some chilling pages.
 Continue reading